 - 1 cup butter cold, and cut into 1" cubes

-Preheat oven to 350° Lightly grease a 9 inch tart shell with removable bottom.
+- Preheat oven to 350° Lightly oil a 9-inch tart shell with removable bottom.

-Bake the shell in the center of oven 10 to 15 minutes until brown.
-(Crust will be fairly dark brown.
+- Bake the shell in the center of the oven 10 to 15 minutes until brown.
+(The crust will be fairly dark brown).